Imus in the Morning: Broadcast return

 Although speculated since his dismissal, the return to morning radio for Imus was officially announced by New York talk-radio station WABC on November 1, 2007.
 The show's first broadcast aired on December 3.
 The financial package between Imus and WABC is a 5-year deal worth up to $40 million.

-Newsman Charles McCord, producer Bernard McGuirk, and engineer Lou Rufino are part of the revived show, along with most of television production crew that worked the MSNBC broadcast; the first guests were historian Doris Kearns Goodwin, Senator John McCain, Senator Christopher Dodd, Democratic Party strategist James Carville, and Imus regular Bo Dietl.
+Newsman Charles McCord, producer Bernard McGuirk, and engineer Lou Rufino were part of the revived show, along with most of television production crew that worked the MSNBC broadcast; the first guests were historian Doris Kearns Goodwin, Senator John McCain, Senator Christopher Dodd, Democratic Party strategist James Carville, and Imus regular Bo Dietl.

 A significant rollout of Imus in the Morning took place in March 2008 following mass layoffs at Citadel Broadcasting.
 Imus was packaged with The True Oldies Channel to replace select underperforming Citadel stations.
 In August, Imus claimed his show was heard on more stations than it was at the time of his 2007 firing.

-As of late 2009 the show remains one of the ten most listened to morning shows in New York City.
+As of late 2009 the show was one of the ten most listened to morning shows in New York City.
 Imus signed three-year extensions with Cumulus Media Networks (the company that bought Citadel in late 2011) and television partner Fox Business Network (see below) in December 2012.
 The arrangement with Cumulus was again renewed in 2016.